-Daniel The site would may take be site to the first of the site of the si Population The site would provide housing, including an element of affordable + housing to help meet need.
+Population The site would provide housing, including an element of affordable + housing to help meet need.
 Its development could contribute to the regeneration of Wallyford.
-The site has reasonable access to facilities, services, and employment opportunities by active travel or 11 11 111 public transport.
-10 Human Health The site has no known contamination and good access to the core +/? path network.
+The site has reasonable access to facilities, services, and employment opportunities by active travel or public transport.
+Human Health The site has no known contamination and good access to the core +/? path network.
 Its development could exacerbate air quality problems in Musselburgh town centre.
 The proximity of the A1 and East Coast Main Line to parts of the site may result in noise issues for residents of the proposed development.
 Soil The development of the site would result in a significant loss of class - 1 prime agricultural land.
 There are no rare or carbon rich soils on this site.
 Water SEPA's flood map indicates some small areas of surface and river ? water flooding, mainly on the western edge of the site.
-SEPA has not made any comments regarding flood risk or impacts on the water environment in relation to the site. , Air Development on the site would not be affected by existing sources o/- of air pollution.
+SEPA has not made any comments regarding flood risk or impacts on the water environment in relation to the site.
+Air Development on the site would not be affected by existing sources o/- of air pollution.
 The site is in a location with good access to local facilities, active travel and public transport accessibility so the need to travel by car is minimised.
-Yet, the site's development could exacerbate air quality problems in Musselburgh town centre by increasing vehicular traffic. , Climatic Factors Wallyford is in a highly accessible location in regional terms and o/- closer to major centres of employment than most other East Lothian settlements, and therefore development of this site would be focusing development in the most accessible and sustainable locations.
+Yet, the site's development could exacerbate air quality problems in Musselburgh town centre by increasing vehicular traffic.
+Climatic Factors Wallyford is in a highly accessible location in regional terms and o/- closer to major centres of employment than most other East Lothian settlements, and therefore development of this site would be focusing development in the most accessible and sustainable locations.
 The site is well positioned to access public transport, active travel routes, as well as local facilities and services.
 Realistically, however, development on the site would still lead to some increase in car-based journeys and resultant greenhouse gas emissions.
-The site's north-west facing aspect does not lend itself to Material Assets development that is resource efficient through siting (i.e. solar gain).
-Waterial Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality. - Cultural The site is in the core area of the designated Pinkie battlefield and /2 Cultural Heritage contributes strongly towards understanding of the battlefield -/?
-Tieritage landscape.
+The site's north-west facing aspect does not lend itself to development that is resource efficient through siting (i.e. solar gain).
+Material Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality.
+Cultural The site is in the core area of the designated Pinkie battlefield and -/?
+Heritage contributes strongly towards understanding of the battlefield landscape.
 Historic Scotland considers its development would raise issues of national importance.
 Previous archaeological evaluations have identified remains within the area and there is considered to be a very high potential for unknown archaeological remains.
 The site submission proposes a 'battlefield monument' within the site.
-Landscape The northern half of the site (north of Victory Lane) includes a field -//?
-Lanascape to the east currently allocated for business use but with housing 7 7: recently allowed on appeal while to the west lies a partly- constructed greyhound stadium.
+Landscape The northern half of the site (north of Victory Lane) includes a field -//? - to the east currently allocated for business use but with housing recently allowed on appeal while to the west lies a partly- constructed greyhound stadium.
 To the south of Victory Lane is a large open agricultural field.
 This field is clearly visible from Salter's Road to the east, where there are open long-distance views across it to Arthur's Seat and the Pentland hills.
 It is also visible in views from Crookston Road further west, looking east towards Fa'side Hill.
-This field has no particular landscape or topographical features to There has no particular randscape of topographical reatures to provide visual containment and its development would be visually prominent and represent a major intrusion into open countryside, affecting the landscape setting of Wallyford.
+This field has no particular landscape or topographical features to Crookston Road further west, looking east towards Fa'side Hill.
+This provide visual containment and its development would be visually prominent and represent a major intrusion into open countryside, affecting the landscape setting of Wallyford.
 It would not in itself cause settlement coalescence.
 If noise mitigation measures are required, they may have an impact upon the landscape and/or surrounding views from the A1 and/or East Coast main Line.